CoderMonkiey/my-first-oss/README.md

    _stick to the branch naming convention of `pr/<your_github_user_id>`_

-4. Open the code in your preferred editor/IDE
+4. Open the code in your preferred code editor/IDE

 5. Add your github-id to the `Contributors.md` file
    ```bash